 Climate change is the most important issue facing humanity - the Local Plan must help There should be amendments to the Green Belt.
 It's the only way to achieve sustainable The design of new housing developments should be high quality, interesting and individual.
 Design should fit within the local contextno more boring boxes!
 Transport should be one of the main challenges and priorities.
 There needs to be a comprehensive transport strategy to accompany the Local Plan.
-Prioritise brownfield land first before building on green fields. tackle it. development.
-Encourage active travel (walking and cycling) for environmental and health reasons.
-There needs to be more genuine New infrastructure needs to be delivered with new housing to avoid pressure on existing services and facilities and congestion on the roads.
+Prioritise brownfield land first before building on green fields. tackle it. development. ould fit within the I contextno more Encourage active travel (walking and cycling) for New infrastructure needs to be delivered with new housing to avoid pressure on existing services and facilities and congestion on the roads.
 Put housing near jobs, services, facilities and public transport to reduce the need to travel.
 We must protect the natural environment and good quality agricultural land.
 Provision of green space, facilities and footpaths is really important, and people must be able to access them easily.
 Flooding is a serious issue.
-Areas prone to flooding should not be built on. affordable housing.
+Areas prone to flooding should not be built on. be more genuine affordable housing.
 This should include smaller properties for first time buyers and downsizers.